xavierpena/docs/pages/2016-08-06 Dependency injetion with Unity.md

 Now that the container knows about the objects we will want to use later, how do we call them?
 We use this syntax:

 	var myInstantiatedObject = container.Resolve<Shopper>();

-**Note:** with the implementation above, if you encounter the error "The non-generic method 'Microsoft.Practices.Unity.IUnityContainer.Resolve(System.Type, string, params Microsoft.Practices.Unity.ResolverOverride[])' cannot be used with type arguments", it can be solved like explained in this [[[http://stackoverflow.com/questions/2875429/iunitycontainer-resolvet-throws-error-claiming-it-cannot-be-used-with-type-par| stackoverflow link]]] =>
+**Note:** with the implementation above, if you encounter the error "The non-generic method 'Microsoft.Practices.Unity.IUnityContainer.Resolve(System.Type, string, params Microsoft.Practices.Unity.ResolverOverride[])' cannot be used with type arguments", it can be solved like explained in this [ stackoverflow link](http://stackoverflow.com/questions/2875429/iunitycontainer-resolvet-throws-error-claiming-it-cannot-be-used-with-type-par) =>
 "Looks like, even if it is not a dll in Unity V2 you have to add a reference in your class to: `Microsoft.Practices.Unity`"

 ## Singleton

 The examples of registering shown above will create a **new** object every time the instance is called (it uses the default mode: `TransientLifetimeManager`).
 If we want to avoid that, that is to say, if we want to use a **singleton**, we must implement the registration like this:

 	container.RegisterType<ICreditCard, MasterCard>(new ContainerControlledLifetimeManager());

-More on Lifetime (or "lifecycle") management [[[https://msdn.microsoft.com/en-us/library/ff660872(v=pandp.20).aspx| in this link]]].
+More on Lifetime (or "lifecycle") management [ in this link](https://msdn.microsoft.com/en-us/library/ff660872(v=pandp.20).aspx).

 ## Simple use